Ford Thailand showcases Ranger Raptor's potential in thrilling off-road media event

 Both the Ranger Raptor models come with 10-speed automatic transmissions and All Terrain Control features.
 These provide a fine-tuned driving experience, catering to various off-road conditions.
 Whether it be rock crawl, sand, or the heady rush of high-speed cross-country Baja mode, the Raptors are equipped to handle them.
 They also come with Trail Control for slower speeds akin to walking, enabling automatic speed and braking adjustments according to the driver’s settings.

 While off-roading, low-speed torque is the essential contributing factor as opposed to raw power and acceleration.
-In this department, the Raptor 2.0-litre bi- turbo’s 500 nanometres holds its own quite well.
+In this department, the Raptor 2.0-litre bi-turbo’s 500 nanometres holds its own quite well.

 The event showcased a variety of unique features that first-time off-roaders would find beneficial.
 From the front camera displaying real-time views of the track with steering guidance, to a 360-degree view of the surroundings shown on a 30.48-centimetre display, everything is designed to ensure ease of driving reported Bangkok Post.